 - Paying for ongoing certifications invests in your team

-- Building their skills benefits cross-training and promotion
+- Building the benefits of their skills cross-training and promotion

 - Yes, it’s a business, but it’s not all about business.